 Tallow has a wide range of uses due to its high smoke point (making it excellent for cooking), long-shelf life, and its valuable skin nourishing properties.

 Tallow has been used in skincare since the beginning of time and has been proven to be super beneficial.
-There are many myths surrounding tallow, but don’t let them scare you away from using this product.

 There are many reasons why you should try using tallow on your skin.
+We've compiled our favorite reasons below.

-Tallow Hydrates Dry Skin
+#1 Tallow Hydrates Dry Skin

 Tallow is a great moisturizer and can be used to soothe and moisturize dry skin.